joch182/joch182.github.io/_posts/2019-11-07-lte-channel-correlation-analysis-rssi-trace-huawei-u2000.markdown

 ## About the tool

-Basically the tool gets the correlation value between each pair of ports on the antenna array.
+Basically, the tool gets the correlation value between each pair of ports on the antenna array so you as RF engineer can analyze it.

 {% highlight python %}
     for i in range(len(files)):